 I stepped into the Executive Director role, reporting to Charlie and initially managing with a team of four Directors.

-- Atema Eclai was UUSC’s Program Director.
-A forceful Kenyan, who consistently deployed sectors of her brain that I didn’t seem to possess, Atema managed a large department organised around three priorities that had emerged during a process of reflection that was concluding when I arrived: economic justice, environmental justice, and civil liberties.
+— Atema Eclai was UUSC’s Program Director.
+A forceful Kenyan, who consistently deployed sectors of her brain that I didn’t seem to possess, Atema managed a large department organised around three priorities that had emerged during a process of reflection that was concluding as I arrived: economic justice, environmental justice, and civil liberties.
 She routinely used management techniques that I would later learn about when I studied “Restorative Justice” at the University of New South Wales, with (for example) frequent departmental checkins.
 Morale was high in her team, but that same internal protective spirit could be a challenge when it came time to collaborate with other parts of the agency;

 — Bob Snow served as Director of Institutional Advancement, having handled the same set of fundraising functions at the UU Association, the “spiritual” side of the UU movement.
 As UUSC’s income was mostly from UU-associated sources, Bob’s connections and experience were very valuable;

 — Kevin Murray had recently arrived at UUSC as Director of Advocacy and Communications.
 Kevin had a long history of effective advocacy work, and had recently stepped down as CEO of Grassroots International.
 His department was a fairly new creation, combining two related but distinct functions (which I would later separate – see below).
 I came to appreciate Kevin’s understanding of the social-justice sector inside the US and in Central America, which were not areas of deep familiarity for me;